Let's Talk Toofers & Doggie Dental Facts (Part 1 of 2)

 Let's Talk Toofers!

-Approaching this from a hooman point of view, imagine you are at a dental visit and your dentist says, "I am confused as to why you are brushing every day.
+Approaching this first from a hooman point of view, imagine you are at a dental visit and your dentist says, "I am confused as to why you are brushing every day.
 Forget your toothbrush—everyone knows all you need for good dental health is to eat a handful of crunchy tortilla chips every day—and like magic, your teeth will be sparkling clean!"
 So it is incomprehensible that any dental professional would advocate hard surface foods as an effective brushing alternative!

 But when it comes to our canine companion’s dental health, pawrents have been conditioned to believe the nearly magical tooth-cleaning power of dry dog food or kibble, dental bones, and bite-sized treats!
+Then, can you imagine that same dentist advises us to eat taco chips to clean our teeth?
+Yeah, crazy right?

 Do We Have Your Attention?